hugomd/blog/content/post/the-pirate-bay-perpetual-ip-address.md

 	"the-pirate-bay-perpetual-ip-address"
 ]
 +++

+**_Disclaimer: this is old and doesn't work anymore, but I'm going to leave it up here for posterity._**

 I can't say I'm amused by the changing from .sx to .ac and then to .pe.
 It's annoying.

 Open up Terminal, type <code>sudo nano /etc/hosts</code>, add a new line with the following: